Fast rail link between Auckland and Hamilton raised for the future

 The study is expected to be completed next year.

-Mr Twyford said it would look at "160km/h, modern tilt trains that would connect Hamilton with Auckland's downtown Britomart station in an hour".
+Twyford said it would look at "160km/h, modern tilt trains that would connect Hamilton with Auckland's downtown Britomart station in an hour".

 "That would effectively unite these two incredibly important labour markets, opening up the growth potential in both places and that could have huge spinoffs.